Manufacturer: | Modification |

 bulkhead assembly into it t' create a better 'hard point' for t' shock cord).

-T' next launch was after we had modified t' nose cone and introduced the payload bay and was goin' t' be on an H128W-10.
+T' next launch was after we had modified t' nose cone and introduced the payload bay and be goin' t' be on an H128W-10.
+Begad!
 At t' appointed time we pushed the button and whoosh up it went (fast) with a perfect deployment o' t' chute (nose cone in tact and attached).

 Summary: